ESOS Energy Savings Opportunity Scheme

 The ESOS Energy Savings Opportunity Scheme aims to save the UK at least £1.6bn in energy costs by the year 2030.

-The ESOS Energy Savings Opportunity Scheme will mandate energy audits for around 9,000 UK businesses.
+The ESOS Energy Savings Opportunity Scheme mandates energy audits for around 9,000 UK businesses.

-You are likely to be in the ESOS Energy Savings Opportunity Scheme if, on the qualification date of 31st December 2014 for the first phase of ESOS) you are:
+You are likely to be in the ESOS Energy Savings Opportunity Scheme if, on the qualification date of 31st December 2018 for the second phase of ESOS) you are:

 -An Undertaking which has 250 or more employees in the UK.